viktor1vasilevski/clean-architecture-webapi/README.md

 1. Change the connection string - In the WebAPI project in the appsettings.json file enter your server name and name of the database(I was working on SQL Server 2014 Management Studio).

 2. Go into the Package Manager Console and type: add-migration !IMPORTANT - Make sure that your WebAPI is Set as Startup Project, and in the Package Manager Console your Default project is CleanArchitectureWebAPI.Infrastructure.Data selected.

     - this will create folder Migration in CleanArchitectureWebAPI.Infrastructure.Data with the migrations.
-      Then it will show all the tables in your database that are comming with the IdentityDbContext, plus the models in the Domain folder.
+      This will create the Migration with all the ASP.NET tables and models.

 3. When this is done just type in the Package Manager Console: update-database.
-    - This will create the database with you database name with all the AspNet tables and the models.
+    - This will create the database with you database name with all the ASP.NET Identity tables and the models.
+    - In the WebAPI project it will also be created folder Log with two files.
+One .json file and other .txt.
+      These are for detail logging information.

     Because the API works with roles "Admin" and "User", you have to go first to create roles "Admin" and "User" in dbo.AspNetRoles with some number Id. (because "User" is with Id 2(this is set to be automatically), make "Admin" with Id 1).